Ramphoryncus/Henry-Taylor-2206046-Technical-Art-Development-Commentary/README.md

 ---
 ## Implementation

 I started with the gyroscopic portal (figure 1) using Add Local Rotation and a parent-child hierarchy with the base as the parent and the sphere as the final child.
-I also used individual floats to just each ring’s and sphere’s rotation speed.
-I came back to this at the end and added a stop rotation and a return to starting rotation when all four pillars are activated with a visibility change to the sphere and spawn a particle portal (figure 5) created in Niagara theanks to RedefineFX YouTube channel.
+I also used individual floats to adjust each ring’s and the sphere’s rotation speed.
+I came back to this at the end and added a stop rotation and a return to starting rotation when all four pillars are activated with a visibility change to the sphere and spawn a particle portal (figure 5) created in Niagara thanks to RedefineFX YouTube channel.

 <img width="882" height="946" alt="Portal" src="https://github.com/user-attachments/assets/2f6939c7-54c1-49ae-91d7-e26c31286c72" />